January 16 - 30, 2027

 Location: Texere, Santa María del Tule, Oaxaca, Mexico

-Focus: Textile techniques, cultural immersion, studio practice
+Focus: Textile techniques, cultural immersion programming by Thread Caravan, studio practice

 Includes: Workshops, studio access, final exhibition